-If you have spent any time studying ETFs, you probably noticed that Ryder’s Equal Weight S&P 500 ETF (RSP) has consistently outperformed indices based on the S&P 500 such as the SPDR S&P 500 ETF (SPY).
+If you have spent any time studying ETFs, you probably noticed that Ryder’s Equal Weight S&P 500 ETF (RSP) has consistently outperformed capitalization weighted indices based on the S&P 500 such as the SPDR S&P 500 ETF (SPY).
 However, there seems to be a relatively simple explanation for this.

 The S&P 500 index includes 500 of the most widely held U.S. companies.
 The index uses market capitalization to determine the relative weighting of its holdings.
 The largest companies dominate the index.
 For example, at the time of this writing, the top 10 holdings in the S&P 500 index accounted for 18.73% of the index.